 What is Sports Premium Grant?

-Below is the proposed spending for this year and the previous year.
+Below is the proposed spending for this year and the previous two years.